 In an age when many lawyers are underemployed, there is always the risk that a lawyer who wants your business will say that "of course" he or she supports mediation, when in fact the lawyer has a fairly negative attitude.
 To probe a little deeper, ask the following questions:

-Has the lawyer ever worked with clients going through mediation?
 If so, what did the lawyer think of the process?
 Was it successful for the client?
 The way lawyers talk about their prior experiences in mediation often reveals whether they really support and respect the process or think it's a waste of time.
 For example, some lawyers who have handled a few mediated cases that did not settle may be negative about the result ("I told my client it wouldn't work, but he wouldn't listen").
-Fortunately, many other lawyers come out of mediation with an understanding and respect for the process, regardless of whether a particular case settled.
+Fortunately, many other lawyers come out of mediation with an understanding and respect for the process, regardless of whether a particular case is settled.

-Has the lawyer been trained in mediation?
 There are two types of "mediation training" that many lawyers take these days.
 One is training to be an actual mediator; the other is training in how to represent clients effectively in the course of a mediation.
-Both show an interest in mediation but, of the two, you should probably gravitate toward a lawyer who has taken the second type of training: It suggests a more serious professional desire to help clients through the mediation process.
-This is particularly true if the training to be a mediator was very limited and the lawyer didn't have to pay for it.
+Both show an interest in mediation but of the two, you should probably gravitate toward a lawyer who has taken the second type of training: It suggests a more serious professional desire to help clients through the mediation process.
+This is particularly true if the training to be a mediator was limited and the lawyer didn't have to pay for it.

 To learn more about mediation, including whether and how to work with an attorney, see Mediate, Don't Litigate: Strategies for Successful Mediation, by Peter Lovenheim and Lisa Guerin (Nolo).